EliezerRamirezRuiz/Telegram_bot/README.md

 python -m venv venv
 ```

-> I recommended create a virtual enviorement and activate and after that install dependencies
+> I recommended you create a virtual enviorement and activate and after that install dependencies
 ```python
 pip install -r requirements.txt
 ```

+> I made it with the purpose to remember me about something that I usually forget it